launchdarkly/ld-vscode/README.md

 # LaunchDarkly VSCode Extension

-This extension aims to provide an accessibility layer for LaunchDarkly's REST API.
+This extension aims to provide an accessibility layer for LaunchDarkly's REST API and Stream.

 ## Features
 1. Display a flag configuration